 We know that a large number of people are visual learners.
 For this reason it is important we don’t underestimate the impact that this type of information has for connecting with members of our audience with different learning styles.

-By enhancing our journey maps with relevant imagery and iconography we make the narrative we are presenting more memorable for our viewers while also opening up our customer experience to a wider audience of visual learners who are better able to connect with and relate to our journey maps.
-If we are intending to create working documents, understanding these different learning styles can be important for driving participation and understanding within our team.
+By enhancing your journey maps with relevant imagery and iconography you make the narrative you are presenting more memorable for your viewers while also opening up your customer experience to a wider audience of visual learners.

-Color is also strongly linked with our emotional experience, it evokes different feelings in our viewers and it allows them to quickly understand the different emotions our customers are experiencing at different stages.
-Through the targeted use of color in our journey maps we are able to help our viewers to observe changes in a customers emotional journey using simple, non-verbal methods.
+Color is also strongly linked with our emotional experience.
+It evokes different feelings in your viewers and it allows them to quickly understand the different emotions your customers are experiencing at different stages.
+Through the targeted use of color in your journey maps you are able to help your viewers to observe changes in a customers emotional journey using simple, non-verbal methods.

 Depending on how information is presented, it can be overwhelming for people to understand and take action on.